Ya-hoo! Mario Kart Live’s augmented reality tops Pokémon Go and makes home a playground

 For me, these indoor neighborhoods are exactly two steps apart, or just a turn of my head and a squat.
 The game inspires such imagined sceneries simply with a switch in viewpoint.
 It saves the bulk of its AR enhancements for the actual races, and that’s when things get wild.

 Underwater vistas, rainbow tracks, even a vintage video game backdrop appear as digital overlays in my tiny home once the races of Mario Kart Live: Home Circuit begin.
 An icy racecourse has my kart constantly running into frozen sculptures, each slowing me down and twisting me slightly off track.
-In an effort to avoid one, I overadjust and a wheel gets jammed in the floor pedal of a garbage can.
+In an effort to avoid one, I over-adjust and a wheel gets jammed in the floor pedal of a garbage can.
 When you’re a couple inches tall, your home is full of a whole new level of dangers.

 But I was charmed with Mario Kart Live: Home Circuit even before it unleashed all its tricks.
 My trek from couch to bedroom is all of four steps.
 When the races are running, however, this little plastic kart with a Mario figurine must embark on a long, winding journey filled with virtual challengers and accouterments, as shifts in scale and some clever and surprisingly responsive uses of augmented reality have transformed my space into something otherworldly.